Your Next Steps

 From a HNC: On completion of your HNC you may have the option to progress to year two of the relevant foundation degree at UCSD.
 Alternatively, you may be able to progress to an associated course at another provider.

 From a Foundation Degree: On completion of your foundation degree, you may be able to progress onto the final year of an approved or associated course to top up to a full Bachelor’s degree.
 Depending on your programme of study, you may have the option to top-up at UCSD, University of Plymouth or another provider.

-If you decide to follow an unapproved route to top-up your foundation degree, you may need to complete more than one year’s additional study such as entering the second year of a programme, or attend an interview.
+If you decide to follow an unapproved route to top-up your foundation degree, you may need to complete more than one year’s additional study such as entering the second year of a programme.

 Please note: there is a deadline for progression applications and places may be subject to availability.